 Education and employment:

 Lynn holds a Bachelor of Science degree from Baldwin Wallace College.
 After raising her family as a stay at home mom (where she spent Saturdays doing genealogy) she worked as a reference librarian for 15 years in charge of the local history and genealogy section of a public library.
 Her love of history led her to work as an interpreter at Monticello, the home of Thomas Jefferson in Charlottesville, Virginia, where she received two research grants.
 Now retired, she devotes her time to family history.
+She is currently enrolled in the advanced program of the ProGen Study Group.

 Association of Professional Genealogists